 \subsection{Overlap}

 The point clouds to align do not necessarily represent exactly the same area.
-Instead, some part of the scene may be present in a point cloud and not in the other.
-The part of the scene observed in both point clouds is called the overlap.
+Instead, some parts of the scene may be present in a point cloud and not in the other one.
+The overlap is the part of the scene observed in both point clouds.
 Usually, the more significant the overlap, the easier the registration problem is.
 However, an algorithm may behave differently with different levels of overlap.
 For this reason, we also tested various degrees of overlap.

 We calculated the degree of overlap as the percentage of points in a point cloud having a correspondent in the other point cloud (aligned using the ground truth).
-Since most points will not have an exact correspondent in the other point cloud, two points form a correspondence if their distance is lower than a dataset-specific threshold.
-Since this threshold influences the value of the result, the overlap cannot be compared between different datasets.
+Since most points will not have an exact correspondent, two points form a correspondence if their distance is lower than a dataset-specific threshold.
+Since this threshold influences the result, the overlap cannot be compared among different datasets.
 That is, we can say that two point clouds have a lower/higher overlap with respect to another pair only if they come from the same dataset, since their overlaps have been calculated using the same threshold.
 This is exactly how we use this measure; therefore, it is perfectly acceptable for our goals.

-We think that, to keep the comparison fair, the various degrees of overlap should be uniformly represented in each sequence, because the overlap is one of the characteristics that define the difficulty of a registration problem.
-For this reason, we used the following algorithm to ensure uniform coverage of the overlap levels: \begin{enumerate} \item we calculate the overlap of each possible pair of point clouds and discarded the pairs with less than $40\%$ of overlap for local problems and $60\%$ for global ones.
-This values have been chosen to challenge registration algorithm but, at the same time to represent the real usage conditions in robotic applications; \item we divide the range of overlaps into ten intervals of equal size; from each interval we randomly choose ten pairs of point clouds; \item if an interval has less than ten members, the remaining are chosen randomly from the whole set of pairs of point clouds. \end{enumerate}
+We think that, to keep the comparison fair, different degrees of overlap should be uniformly represented in each sequence, because the overlap is one of the characteristics that define the difficulty of a registration problem.
+For this reason, we used the following algorithm to ensure uniform coverage: \begin{enumerate} \item we calculate the overlap of each possible pair of point clouds and discarded the pairs with less than $40\%$ of overlap for local problems and $60\%$ for global ones.
+These values have been chosen to challenge registration algorithm but, at the same time, to represent the real usage conditions in robotic applications; \item we divide the range of overlaps into ten intervals of equal size; from each interval we randomly choose ten pairs of point clouds; \item if an interval has less than ten members, the remainder are chosen randomly from the whole set of pairs of point clouds. \end{enumerate}